“Would you call me a wretched soul?”

 Eli Shade, 48, was found dead in his home the morning of August 27.
 The manner of death being strangulation by hanging, police have ruled the case a suicide.

 I stared down at Eli Shade’s tombstone with an odd lack of emotion.
-It was hard to say that I was surprised to learn of his death; it was just the sort of thing he would do.
-I did regret that I had been unable to succeed in my stated goal of saving him, but in truth I had resigned myself to the impossibility of the task some time ago, only clinging to my doomed mission for some intangible reason that I myself had trouble naming.
+It was hard to say that I was surprised to learn of his death; it was just the sort of thing he’d do.
+I did regret that I’d been unable to succeed in my stated goal of saving him, but in truth I had resigned myself to the impossibility of the task some time ago, only clinging to my doomed mission for some intangible reason that I myself had trouble naming.

 Another soul in Hell, I thought, trying to bring myself to feel some manner of emotion.
 It was sobering enough, I decided, and I took my leave of the cemetery.